 - Be respectful and follow the guest blogging rules.
-Do your research before sending a request and make sure to include lots of samples to previous guest blog posts you’ve written.
-Also suggest titles to make it easy for the Host to respond to you.
+Do your research before sending a request and make sure to include lots of samples of previous guest blog posts you’ve written.
+Also, suggest titles to make it easy for the Host to respond to you.

 Join at least 2-3 Facebook groups.
 And actively participate in conversations and threads.
-You don’t always to have to promote your blog, just be helpful and try to solve other people’s problems.
+You don’t always have to promote your blog, just be helpful and try to solve other people’s problems.

-I cannot stress enough on this but don’t spam groups with your blog posts.
+I cannot stress enough this but don’t spam groups with your blog posts.
 Just be super friendly and helpful.
-It goes such a long way – not just in creating awareness for your Blog but getting clients.
+It goes such a long way – not just in creating awareness for your Blog but getting clicks and clients.